biocore/cmi-workshops/docs/qiita-16S-processing.rst

 The full workflow can take time to load depending on the amount of samples and Qiita workload.

-Once objects have been generated, you can generate summaries for them just as you did for the original `FASTQ` object.
+Once objects have been generated, you can generate summaries for them just as you did for the original "FASTQ" object.

-The summary for the `demultiplexed` object gives you information about the length of sequences in the object:
+The summary for the "demultiplexed (Demultiplexed" object gives you information about the length of sequences in the object:

 .. figure::  images/sequences.png